 The Bible does teach shaving of the head related to a Nazarene vow (Numbers 6:18; Acts 18:18), but the above seems to be related to the practice of various pagan priests to make themselves bald--though the Bible does not specify that.

-The context of I Corinthians 11:2-16 is clearly hair.
+The context of 1 Corinthians 11:2-16 is clearly hair, mainly related to women.
 Christian women should not have short masculine hair styles and Christian men should not have long feminine hairstyles.

 There is simply insufficient scriptural justification to insist that women wear veils or similar head coverings to attend church services.
 Some may wish to believe otherwise, but that is not something they should be proclaiming.
 The scripture is simply not clear enough to require veils and the judgment of the Church on this matter should be sufficiently proper for those who accept Philadelphia era Church governance.
 Hopefully those who prefer to hold a different position on veils will understand that the Church's judgment on this matter is appropriate.